Vanderbilt is instructing all community members and visitors returning to the United States from any country to self-isolate for 14 days.

 Any individual who may have been in contact with someone who has been infected by COVID-19 or who exhibits symptoms consistent with COVID-19 infection should also self-isolate .

-Additionally, those who need to self-isolate should notify the university in order to receive healthcare monitoring and support and to protect the health and safety of our community.
+Additionally, those who need to self-isolate should notify the university in order to receive healthcare monitoring and support and to protect the health and safety of our community as much as possible.

 The self-isolation guidance may change quickly, so please stay informed.
 For additional information on how to gauge your risk of COVID-19 infection, see the CDC website.